spidersddd/biemond-jdk7/README.md

 Should work for RedHat, CentOS, Ubuntu, Debian, Suse SLES or OracleLinux

-installs only the java tar.gz files
+installs only the java tar or tar.gz files
 -----------------------------------
 this is because rpm post install fails with some pack error